Operation Verano: Background

-The battle
+The Engagements

 The first attack was on June 28, 1958, with an attack that moved out of the Estrada Palma Sugar Mill (see the map).
 This attack was halted by an ambush from Che Guevara's troops.
 Armored cars that moved off the road ran into a previously laid mine field.
 The army began to retreat while Che's troops continued to fire at them.
 The army lost 86 men, Che's troops lost 3.

 Map Showing Key Locations of the Cuban Revolution, 1958.

 On July 11, the army landed Battalion 18 at the mouth of the La Plata River.
 This action is sometimes called the Battle of La Plata or the battle of Jigüe.
 The idea was to surround Castro's mountain defences at Turquino Peak.
 The Cuban soldiers (most were new recruits) again were ambushed by Castro's guerrillas and were soon surrounded and immobilized.
 A second battalion was landed to try to help but they were halted at the beach.
 A third battalion (number 17) was sent to help but they ran into another part of Castro's forces and did not push through the road blocks.
 After more than a week, on July 21, Battalion 18 surrendered: 40 dead, 30 wounded, and 240 became prisoners.
 Castro's troops lost just three of their own men.

 General Cantillo decided to withdraw Battalion 17 but he planned to make the withdrawal a trap if Castro chose to follow the retreating soldiers.
 This resulted in the Battle of Las Mercedes.
 Castro's troops, for the first time, were caught by the trap and more than 70 were killed in the first two days of fighting, including a senior rebel leader, René Ramos Latour.
 Castro managed to get his army out of the trap by opening negotiations with General Cantillo and Batista.
 By August 8, all of Castro's forces had escaped and the government's offensive was over.